MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/create-virtual-networks.md

 ms.topic: how-to
 ms.service: azure-stack
 ms.subservice: azure-stack-hci
-ms.date: 06/07/2023
+ms.date: 06/13/2023
 ---

 # Create virtual networks for Azure Stack HCI (preview)

 > Applies to: Azure Stack HCI, versions 22H2 and 21H2

-This article describes how to create or add virtual networks for your Azure Stack HCI cluster.
+This article describes how to create virtual networks for your Azure Stack HCI cluster.
+Virtual networks are an Azure resource and can be used to deploy virtual machines on your cluster.
+After a virtual network is created, you can create virtual network interfaces and use those to create virtual machines.

 [!INCLUDE [hci-preview](../../includes/hci-preview.md)]